tall-josh/highlighter-docs/content/docs/welcome/faqs.md

 Yes, Highlighter makes available the intellectual property developed by users in their own account.
 You can download the raw data, the assessments and the model weights for you to use elsewhere.

+#### Can I run my models outside of Highlighter?

+Yes, since you can download the model weights, you can setup your own instance to serve the models.
+You'll need your own data scientist or engineer to build a solution (eg., on AWS or a custom server) to run the models.

 #### What happens to my data at the end of my subscription?

 The data is scheduled for deletion after 90 days at the end of the subscription.

 #### What level of support is offered?